FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 Did you think just cleaning the water was enough?
 Not so fast!
 Everything that touched that contaminated water needs attention:

-Give your spa cover’s underside a thorough spray-and-wipe with appropriate cleaner Pay special attention to the "tidal zone" (that 4-6 inch area above the waterline) where gunky biofilm loves to hang out Don’t forget headrests and surrounding surfaces—a mild detergent or approved spa cleaner works best Let everything dry completely before putting covers back in place
+2. Pay special attention to the “tidal zone” (that 4-6 inch area above the waterline) where gunky biofilm loves to hang out—cleaned and rinsed surfaces here are essential.

 Skip those all-purpose household cleaners on your cover—they can damage materials and mess with your carefully balanced water chemistry.
+Instead, grab specialized hot tub cover cleaners with UV protectants that help your cover live its best life.

 Want to avoid future poop-tastrophes?
 Post some friendly reminder signs about proper hot tub hygiene, encourage quick pre-soak showers, and stick to a regular maintenance schedule.
 Follow these steps and you’ll transform your contaminated spa back into the relaxing retreat you deserve!